TacticalTome/TacticalTome/README.md

 <img alt="Gamer's Handbook Screenshot 2" src="https://github.com/Paughton/GamersHandbook/blob/main/images/webscreenshot2.PNG">

 ## Branches
-`main` -> everything goes into here
+`main` -> everything goes into here (default branch)

-## Reporting a bug
-In order to report a bug please open up an issue and apply the bug label.
-Also when creating an issue, please be as descriptive as possible and detail what lead up to the bug.

-#### Please Include:
-- Type
-- What happened?
-- What did you do to produce the bug?
-- How much did it hinder your usage of the site?

 ## Contributing
 Gamer's Handbook is open up to contributions and it is recommended to first open up an issue first before beginning, so we know what you are working on and don't overwrite each other and to approve features.

 After opening up an issue you may continue working on development the proposed changes (Please reassure that noone else is working on the same thing).
 However, if you have proposed a new feature idea, please wait until a confirmation, from [@Paughton](https://github.com/Paughton/).

-Please submit all proposed changes through pull requests.
+Please submit all proposed changes through pull requests (For more information on how to submit a pull reqest: [Github Docs](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)).
+Also when committing please submit an empty `gamershandbook.sql` database file, meaning: no fields.
+The database file must only have table creation scripts, and no fields (`INSERT` queries).

 #### Dependencies
 All of the following software are requied in order to run Gamer's Handbook